api2cart/ruby-sdk/docs/CustomerApi.md

   page_cursor: 'page_cursor_example', # String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter)
   store_id: '1', # String | Store Id
   lang_id: '3', # String | Language id
+  response_fields: '{return_code,return_message,pagination,result}', # String | Set this parameter in order to choose which entity fields you want to retrieve
   params: 'id,model,price,images', # String | Set this parameter in order to choose which entity fields you want to retrieve
-  exclude: 'false', # String | Set this parameter in order to choose which entity fields you want to ignore.
+  exclude: 'false' # String | Set this parameter in order to choose which entity fields you want to ignore.
 Works only if parameter `params` equal force_all
-  response_fields: '{return_code,return_message,pagination,result}' # String | Set this parameter in order to choose which entity fields you want to retrieve
 }

 begin